Black eye color in people

 Contrary to popular belief, humans do not have violet or black eye coloration by nature.

-Violet-colored eyes are usually blue, while black-colored eyes are really dark brown.
-The most frequent cause of a black eye is a blow to the region that causes damage, such as after an accident, an attack, contact during sports, or just walking into something.
 In order to seem really black, objects that are black absorb more light.
 It converts the surplus light and energy it receives into heat energy.
 It might indicate that if our genes have somehow allowed us to develop actual black eyes, our eyes could require gobs of tears to prevent them from burning and drying up.

 The rarest eye colors, how eye color percentages divide down throughout the population, and how various health issues might impact the color of your eyes.
 Black colored eyes are caused by bruising around the eye rather than within the eye.
 This bruise is caused by damaged blood vessels under the skin.
 The most frequent cause of a black eye is a blow to the eye, nose, or head, however surgical operations near the eye or nose may also result in a black eye.

-Which eye color is the rarest?
+Which eye color is rarest, if you could please?

 Is black the Rarest Eye Color?

 Brown is the most common eye color, ranging from dark chocolate to lighter chestnut.
 They may occasionally look black because they merge with the pupil of the eye; however, this is an illusion since black irises do not exist.
-The color of our eyes continues to grow and alter until we are roughly 3 years old.
-Human eyes, however, cannot be really black in color.

 Contrary to common perception, real black eyes do not exist.
 Depending on the lighting, some persons with a lot of melanin in their eyes may seem to have black eyes.
 Yet, this is not true black, but rather an extremely dark brown.